norpactech/pareto-ui/README.md

 Executing `npx ng build --configuration=firebase` leverages `Firebase` authentication.
 For this to work, you must set up your own Firebase back-end and create a user in the Firebase console.

-3. Lemon-Mart-Server:
+3. pareto-factory-Server:

-Executing `npx ng build --configuration=lemon-mart-server` leverages `Custom` authentication.
+Executing `npx ng build --configuration=pareto-factory-server` leverages `Custom` authentication.
 This is implemented by the example project Lemon Mart Server, which is detailed below.

 ### Lemon Mart Server

-Lemon Mart Server is an easy-to-learn and use TypeScript Node.js server using [Minimal MEAN](https://github.com/duluca/minimal-mean) for [Lemon Mart](https://github.com/duluca/lemon-mart).
+Lemon Mart Server is an easy-to-learn and use TypeScript Node.js server using [Minimal MEAN](https://github.com/duluca/minimal-mean) for [Lemon Mart](https://github.com/duluca/pareto-factory).

-To run Lemon Mart in a full-stack setup, visit https://github.com/duluca/lemon-mart-server.
+To run Lemon Mart in a full-stack setup, visit https://github.com/duluca/pareto-factory-server.

 ## Developers